Hermann Hesse: Becoming a writer

-Between Lake Constance and India
+Family life on Lake Constance and travels to South and Southeast Asia

 Having realised he could make a living as a writer, Hesse finally married Maria Bernoulli (of the famous family of mathematicians) in 1904, while her father, who disapproved of their relationship, was away for the weekend.
 The couple settled down in Gaienhofen on Lake Constance, and began a family, eventually having three sons.
 In Gaienhofen, he wrote his second novel, Beneath the Wheel, which was published in 1906.
 In the following time, he composed primarily short stories and poems.
 His story "The Wolf", written in 1906–07, was "quite possibly" a foreshadowing of Steppenwolf.

 His next novel, Gertrude, published in 1910, revealed a production crisis.
-He had to struggle through writing it, and he later would describe it as "a miscarriage".
+He had to struggle through writing it and would later describe it as "a miscarriage".
 Gaienhofen was the place where Hesse's interest in Buddhism was re-sparked.
 Following a letter to Kapff in 1895 entitled Nirvana, Hesse had ceased alluding to Buddhist references in his work.
 In 1904, however, Arthur Schopenhauer and his philosophical ideas started receiving attention again, and Hesse discovered theosophy.
 Schopenhauer and theosophy renewed Hesse's interest in India.
 Although it was many years before the publication of Hesse's Siddhartha (1922), this masterpiece was to be derived from these new influences.

 During this time, there also was increased dissonance between him and Maria, and in 1911 Hesse left for a long trip to Sri Lanka and Indonesia.
-He also visited Sumatra, Borneo, and Burma, but "the physical experience... was to depress him."
+He also visited Borneo and Burma, but "the physical experience ... was to depress him".
 Any spiritual or religious inspiration that he was looking for eluded him, but the journey made a strong impression on his literary work.
 Following Hesse's return, the family moved to Bern (1912), but the change of environment could not solve the marriage problems, as he himself confessed in his novel Rosshalde from 1914.